soma00333/profile/docs/behavioral_questions.md

       <td>
         <ul>
           <li><strong>Project Summary (IT1):</strong> At Industry Technology, I designed SLI/SLO and developed custom metrics and tracing, which significantly enhanced system reliability.</li>
-          <li><strong>Challenge:</strong> We had a business opportunity to introduce our system to Japan's largest real estate company, but I realized our existing operations didn't meet their required service level.</li>
+          <li><strong>The Situation:</strong> We had a business opportunity to introduce our system to Japan's largest real estate company, but I realized our existing operations didn't meet their required service level.</li>
-          <li><strong>Objective:</strong> My objective was to improve system reliability to meet the expected operational level for this client.</li>
+          <li><strong>My Objective:</strong> My objective was to improve system reliability to meet the expected operational level for this client.</li>
-          <li><strong>My Approach:</strong> I made the decision to temporarily sacrifice some development agility to lead the introduction of SRE practices.</li>
+          <li><strong>My Actions:</strong> I made the decision to temporarily sacrifice some development agility to lead the introduction of SRE practices.</li>
-          <li><strong>Successful Result:</strong> As a result, we successfully secured the contract with the enterprise customer.</li>
+          <li><strong>Key Business Impact:</strong> As a result, we successfully secured the contract with the enterprise customer.</li>
         </ul>
       </td>
     </tr>